No momento, esta página não está disponível em português

 • The terminal is connected to your network but cannot access the internet.

-Let's look at how network failover works in these cases with cloud communications or local communications.
+The following scenarios show how cellular failover works in these cases with cloud communications and local communications.

 Scenario: No network connection - cloud integration